-Foreign currency risk is the risk that the fair value of financial instruments or future cash flows will fluctuate as a result of changes in foreign exchange rates.
+Foreign currency risk is the risk that the fair value of financial instruments or future cash flows will fluctuate because of changes in foreign exchange rates.
 The Company operates in Canada and the United States and is therefore exposed to foreign currency risk arising from transactions denominated in U.S. dollars.
 Certain amounts of the Company's accounts payable and accrued liabilities are denominated in U.S. dollars.
-A 10% change in the exchange rate between the Canadian and United States dollar would influence the loss before income taxes as at December 31, 2021 of approximately \$89,511 (December 31, 2020, \$385).
+A 10% change in the exchange rate between the Canadian dollar and United States dollar would influence the loss before income taxes as at December 31, 2022 of approximately \$8,400, (December 31, 2021 \$89,511).
 The Company monitors its net exposure to foreign currency fluctuations and adjusts its cash held in U.S. dollars accordingly.
-The following table lists the Canadian dollar equivalent of financial instruments and other current assets denominated in U.S. dollars as of December 31, 2021:
+The following table lists the Canadian dollar equivalent of financial instruments and other current assets denominated in U.S. dollars as of December 31, 2022:

-Docom hor 31 2021 Docomb or 31, 2020

-Decem December 31, 2021 December 31, 2020
+Decem ber 31, 2022 December 31, 2021

-Cash \$ 7,146,358 \$ 55,492
+Cash \$ 6,310,187 \$ 7,146,358

-Prepaid expenses and other 31,315 4,202
+Prepaid expenses and other • 47,269 Ψ 31,315

-Reclamation bond 239,931 232,781
+Reclamation bond 277,238 239,931

-Accounts payable and accrued liabilities 18,957 38,215
+Accounts payable and accrued liabilities 123,083 18,957